-Catalog of Federal Domestic Assistance - website
+Catalog of Federal Domestic Assistance

-This is the most comprehensive database of federal government grants and loans.
+Database of federal government grants and loans.
 Type a keyword in the search box to retrieve eligibility information and contact information for grant and loan opportunities in your field of interest.
 After finding the program you want, contact the office that administers the program to learn how to apply.

-This site is a gateway to information about private funding sources (including national, state, community, and corporate foundations), the grant seeking process, writing a grant proposal, state libraries with grants, reference collections, and links to related websites.
+Private funding sources (including national, state, community, and corporate foundations), the grant seeking process, writing a grant proposal, state libraries with grants, reference collections, and links to related websites.

-This site provides links to federal agency grants and services to assist nonprofit organizations.
+Federal agency grants and services to assist nonprofit organizations.
 Funding sources include the U.S. Departments of Agriculture, Education, Health and Human Services, Housing and Urban Development, Interior, Justice, Labor, and Transportation as well as the U.S. Small Business Administration and the Environmental Protection Agency.

-Community Foundation of Broward - website
+Community Foundation of Broward

 1401 East Broward Boulevard, Suite 100, Fort Lauderdale, FL 33301